 Community living designed to support the needs of those in early recovery through structure, peer accountability, and organizational oversight

-House Manager and staff to lead and support recovery communities
+House Mentor and staff to lead and support recovery communities

 Drug and alcohol screens, curfew, house rules, and peer accountability